michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 21. No man inserteth a new piece, and seweth it upon an old vestment; lest that new should take away its fulness from the old, and make the rent the greater.

-22. And no man putteth new wine into old bottles;Or, sacks. lest the wine rend the bottles, and the bottles perish, and the wine be spilled: but they put new vine into new bottles.
+22. And no man putteth new wine into old bottles;

 23. AND it was that, as Jeshu went among the grain, his disciples walked and plucked the ears.